 Given that the issue of optimal path finding/maze solving is a widely applicable problem, various machine learning, notably, reinforcement learning approaches have been taken in an effort to improve and/or complement current methods.

 In Mnih et al. (2016), researchers from Google and MILA compared asnychronous vari- ants of four standard reinforcement learning approaches.
 It was concluded that the asny- chronous advantage actorcritic (A3C) method yields the most promising results.
 In an advantage actor-critic implementation, the actor is the policy, and the critic the value function.
 In practice, the agent will use the critic, or value estimate, to update the policy, or actor more efficiently than policy gradient methods.
-The critic is typically a single linear output connected to a convolutional neural network that has one softmax output for the actor/policy.
 This method also introduces the concept of an advantage function, which

 is defined as A(s, a) = Q(s, a) V (s) where Q(s, a) is the state value of s given action a and